turingschool/curriculum/source/topics/performance/queries.markdown

 #### Auto-Explain

 With Rails 3.2 there's also an "auto-explain" feature that can help you find and diagnose slow queries.
-In your configuration file:
+In the `config/environments/development.rb` configuration file:

 ```
 config.active_record.auto_explain_threshold_in_seconds = 0.5